Raising awareness

 Our first steps

-La Plagne is committing to the Flocon Vert process
+La Plagne joins the Flocon Vert initiative

 Forging a common culture & raising awareness